-Intro to Economics and Personal Literacy Spring Semester
+Intro to Economics and Financial Literacy REQUIRED Grade 10 Spring Semester

 This course will be an introduction to Microeconomics, Macroeconomics, and Personal Finance.
 Special attention will be placed on economic theories and systems, the interworking of the capitalistic market, the impact of globalization, and how to be responsible after high school in regards to their financial literacy.
 Particular emphasis will be placed on the immediate application of the course's material for students to present day experiences.
-Some sections will be co-taught (CT) by resource teachers to provide extra support.
+Some sections may be co-taught by resource teachers to provide extra support.

-Intro to Economics and Personal Literacy - Honors Spring Semester Teacher Recommendation and Map Reading 234
+Intro to Economics and Financial Literacy - Honors REQUIRED Grade 10 Spring Semester Teacher Recommendation and Map Reading 234